Ghost09a1/Rubicon/roleplay-platform/FIXED_ISSUES.md

 ## If Issues Persist

 If you still encounter issues:
+1. Use the All-In-One Repair Tool to run all repairs (option 7)
-1. Make sure all dependencies are installed properly
+2. Make sure all dependencies are installed properly
-2. Check for any error messages in the terminal
+3. Check for any error messages in the terminal
-3. Try deleting the `db.sqlite3` file and running migrations again
+4. Try deleting the `db.sqlite3` file and running migrations again
-4. Verify that your Python environment is properly configured
+5. Verify that your Python environment is properly configured